fegastal/42SP-Labs-Notes/README.md

 It is also important to say that my 42 Labs project had as its total practical focus the implementation step of these data structures.

-Basically, when we have files - be it images, video, audio or text - that occupy a large amount of memory because they are heavy, we have the possibility to compress them - it can be by winrar, 7zip or any other software.
+Basically, when we have files - be it images, video, audio or text - that occupy a large amount of memory because they are heavy, we have the possibility to compress them - it can be by WinRar, 7zip or any other software.

 In this sense, pixel points with very similar colors can be converted into one color, decreasing the file size, for example.